doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 Sweet, feel free to dump the round keys and to compare them with an official test vector to convince you that this thing works.
 Once we have that function, we need to build the different primitives that the core encryption algorithm will use & reuse to generate the encrypted block.
 Some of them are like 1 line of C, really simple ; some others are a bit more twisted, but whatever.

 ## AddRoundKey
-This one is a really simple one: it takes a round key (according to which round you are currently in), the state & you xor each byte of the state with the round-key.
+This one is a really simple one: it takes a round key (according to which round you are currently in), the state & you xor every single bytes of the state with the round-key.

 ```c AddRoundKey
 void AddRoundKey(unsigned char roundkey[16], unsigned char out[16])